smatechnologies/ibm-i-agent-docs/docs/maintenance/ptf.md

     a.
 An incorrect response to a failure of the PTF Install process can create a big mess that is difficult to repair.

     b.
 SMA Technologies will not charge off-hours Support fees in case support is required for the failure of the LSAM PTF install process.

-5. Once the sub-menu option 2 is completed, [SMA     Technologies]{.GeneralCompanyName} recommends using LSAM sub-menu option 1 to review the updated LSAM PTF list.
+5. Once the sub-menu option 2 is completed, SMA Technologies recommends using LSAM sub-menu option 1 to review the updated LSAM PTF list.

     a.
 Note the current, new PTF level and (if available) the LSAM Database level (which is critical for the LSAM data export/import tools).

     b.
 It may be important to carefully examine the last few PTF records in the list, to make sure that all PTFs show an Applied status.
 If there appear to be any exceptions, please contact SMA